Earthquake dims stylish nightlife in Mexico City district | New Country 923

 “It feels lifeless,” said Mariana Aguilar, 27, a hostess at a bar and restaurant who stood waiting for guests yet to arrive.
 “I walk through these streets every day and you never imagine something like this would happen.”

-The upscale Mexico City neighborhood was one of the hardest hit, with more than a half-dozen collapsed buildings in the immediate vicinity.
+The upscale Mexico City neighborhood was one of the hardest hit by the quake that killed at least 295 people, with more than a half-dozen collapsed buildings in the immediate vicinity.
 The few Condesa residents who ventured out Friday night said they were anxious for relief from an anguishing week.

 “The city is still quite tense,” said Israel Escamilla, an engineer, as he sipped a plastic cup filled with Coke at an empty bar.
 “But as good Mexicans we have to keep lending support however we can.”